mygit231/ssbse23_metric/README.md

 #  Data for Empirical Study Failure-Space Coverage
-This repository holds the results of the empirical study from the paper "Can Optimization-Driven SBST Effectively Cover Failure-Inducing Areas in a Search Domain?
-Insights from an ADS Case Study".
+This repository holds the results of the empirical study from the paper **"Can Optimization-Driven SBST Effectively Cover Failure-Inducing Areas in a Search Domain?
+Insights from an ADS Case Study"**.
 In this study the optimization algorithm NSGA-II is compared with random search in identifying failure revealing areas of an automated valet parking system.

 ## Implementation